erobwen/causality/README.md

 ## cached

-There is a famous quote from programmer Jeff Atwood:
+There is a famous quote from programmer Jeff Atwood (author of blog Coding Horrors):

 *There are two hard things in computer science: cache invalidation, naming things, and off-by-one errors.*